All New York City public school teachers and staff must be vaccinated, Mayor Bill de Blasio announces

 Last week, de Blasio also announced all students and staff participating in high-risk Public School Athletic League sports including football, volleyball, basketball, wrestling, lacrosse, rugby and bowling, must be vaccinated.

 New York is not the first major school district to require vaccinations.
-Earlier this month, California's Long Beach Unified School district said it would implement mandatory vaccinations for school teachers and staff, becoming the largest district in the state to do so, said Long Beach Mayor Robert Garcia.
+Earlier this month, California's Long Beach Unified School district said it would implement mandatory vaccinations for school teachers and staff, becoming the largest district in the state to do so, Long Beach Mayor Robert Garcia said.

 Following that announcement, California Governor Gavin Newsom announced all school teachers and staff in the state would be required to show proof of vaccination or a take regular COVID-19 tests.

-Chicago Mayor Lori Lightfoot also announced earlier this month that all Chicago Public School employees will need to be fully vaccinated by October 15, unless they qualify for a medical or religious exemption, CBS Chicago reports.
+Chicago Mayor Lori Lightfoot announced earlier this month that all Chicago Public School employees will need to be fully vaccinated by October 15, unless they qualify for a medical or religious exemption, CBS Chicago reported.
+Those with a vaccination exemption must be tested weekly throughout the school year.

+New Jersey Governor Phil Murphy also announced Monday that all state employees, including those at public colleges, as well as staff of "all public, private, and parochial preschool programs and elementary and secondary schools, including charter and renaissance schools" must be vaccinated or have twice-weekly testing.
+Both requirements go into effect on October 18.
+The state had earlier mandated all employees of hospitals, nursing homes and jails must be vaccinated by September 7 or be tested.